 Don’t throw out your used tea bags just yet!
-Try these 8 uses for your already-brewed bags that can promote good health, save money, and encourage less waste.
+Making the most of your already-brewed bags save moneys and encourages less waste.

 Banish puffiness and dark under eye circles with used tea bags.
 Capture a spa-like feeling by chilling them slightly, first, and setting aside your favorite fragrant tea bags to re-use for this purpose.
 Enjoy the aromatherapy effect while listening to music or meditating.